-There are three fiber types used extensively in access networks:
+There are three Single-mode Fibers used extensively in access networks:

-Traditional G652.D Fiber is highly backward compatible as they have been used in all networks for many years.
+Traditional G652.D Fiber is highly backward compatible as it has been used in all networks for many years.
 However, advanced cable design and installation options that require higher bend resistance may be limited by using these fibers.
 Higher attenuation might also limit coverage area and disallow some upgrade paths that low-loss G.652 fibers support;